olivercalder/sonic-signatures/README.md

 # sonic-signatures
-Machine learning and data visualization research into phoneme patterns of authors.
+Research into the classification of characters based on the patterns of phoneme occurrence in their speech.

 ### Researchers:
 - Eric Alexander _Supervisor_